Overview - 2022/2023

 ContactLawrence Kinlin School of Business: 519-452-4290

 Professional Financial Services is a one-year Ontario College Graduate Certificate program, completed in two four-month levels.
 The program is designed to leverage a university or college credential in any discipline by providing a fast track to a career as a Professional Financial Planner.
 An intensive curriculum prepares graduates to provide clients with professional advice to build wealth and ensure financial security through setting goals, managing finances, minimizing tax, managing life's risks, and building investment portfolios, as well as customer relations and providing product to clients.
-The curriculum prepares students to pursue the Certified Financial Planner® CFP®, with the CFP designation awarded by the Financial Planning Standards Council www.fpsc.ca.
+The curriculum prepares students to pursue the Certified Financial Planner® CFP®, with the CFP designation awarded by the FPCanada www.fpcanada.ca.
 Graduates complete the Registered Retirement Consultant curriculum and may challenge the RRC® designation assessment.
 Students are prepared to write the Canadian Securities Course® CSC® and Life Licensing Qualification Program exams.
 Upon successful completion of the program and external examinations, graduates are well equipped with skills and credentials to enter a wide variety of careers in banking, investment, insurance, credit and financial planning.
 Industry requirements subject to change.

 - Students entering Level 1 of Professional Financial Services in January are expected to proceed to Level 2 of the program in the summer term.

-- Applicants applying to the Online version of the program should select Campus Code LCL (London - Online).
+- Applicants applying to the Online version of the program should select Campus Code LCL (LCL-London - Online).

 - Applicants applying to the Online version of the program should ensure they have appropriate technological capacity to complete the program, including access to a computer, required software and internet access for each course in the program.